-A comprehensive modernisation of Czajka Wastewater Treatment Plant has significantly improved both the efficiency of the plant and the water environment in Warsaw.
+A comprehensive modernisation of the Czajka Wastewater Treatment Plant has significantly improved both the efficiency of the plant and the water environment in Warsaw.
 AVK has delivered 1,200 valves for the project.

 Until 2013, Czajka Wastewater Treatment Plant, the largest in Poland and located in Warsaw, only handled wastewater from half of Warsaw and from the neighbouring city of Legionowo.
 The rest of the capital's wastewater was led directly into the Vistula River causing major environmental problems.
 After increased pressure from EU and due to Poland's growing population, Warsaw City Council decided to modernise Czajka Wastewater Treatment Plant.